Photography on this page provided by Thankfully Taken.

 The Snowden Family had an estate sale in 2009, where they sold everything out of the home.
 In 2010, the current owner purchased Annesdale and preserved the 14-foot ceilings, Aubusson window treatments, and garden.
 Now the mansion serves as an event venue for weddings, receptions, rehearsal dinners, bridal luncheons, corporate meetings, banquets, and so much more!

 The mansion has 9,000 square feet that include the grand parlor, library, sun room, dining room, and full kitchen downstairs.
 After walking up the show-stopping spiral staircase, there is access to the bride's room, groom's den, and green room.
-There are 11 fireplaces in the mansion accented by crystal chandeliers, hand-painted ceilings, walnut paneling, and marble entryway.
+There are 11 fireplaces in the mansion accented by crystal chandeliers, hand-painted ceilings, walnut paneling, and a marble entryway.

 Once outside the mansion, the ceremony garden creates a beautiful romantic setting with shade and perfect lighting for wedding ceremonies, cocktail hours, or outdoor dinner events.
 In the midst of the side yard, there is a cobblestone path that leads to an intimate fountain area, great for photo opportunities.